 How long will the research take to complete?

 Our familiarity with available resources and over 20 years of research experience give us an edge when it comes to spending search time efficiently and effectively.
 That said, research involves reading and searching through a variety of documents, often poorly handwritten or faded with time.
-The length of time your research will take therefore depends on the complexity of what you’re trying to determine, how much information you can give us before we begin, the types of resources required to find you the answers, and whether any of them have been indexed or made keyword searchable.
+The length of time your research will take therefore depends on the complexity of what you’d like to determine, how much information you can give us before we begin, the types of resources required to find the answers, and whether any of them have been indexed or made keyword searchable.
 Get in touch and we’ll be able to give you an estimate of how long we’d expect your request to take.